Krutoy242/lostuser/readme.md

 `#`</td><td>Function</td><td>

 <!-- #f -->
-Make a funtion that would wrap it result into table.
+Make a function that would wrap its result into a table.
-Useful for functions that returns several values
+Useful for functions that return several values.
 ```lua
 -- Consider `f(n)` returns three values - 2,3,n
 f&4   -- 2